Downtown Akron's $30 million Law Building project poised to begin

 Maintenance of the building's skywalk system will be shared with the county and the city, although it will be renovated, too.
 About $25 million of the project's total will go to renovations.

-“This [project] really compliments the Bowery Building across the street,” Fusco said.
+“This [project] really complements the Bowery Building across the street,” Fusco said.

 That project includes 90 apartments and 40,000 square feet of retail and mixed-use space.
 Next to the Bowery project is one at the Civic Theatre, which includes an outdoor viewing screen and an addition for administrative offices.